YorkXingZeyu/MCG-denoising-project/README.md

   3. Signals normalized (`/ 200`), then **filter out** samples

   > ⚠️ If you use your own dataset, verify whether this normalization is appropriate.
-  > You may adjust or remove the `/ 200` step based on your signal’s dynamic range.

 * **Output Format**